How To Make Ermine Frosting: Your Complete Guide

 That’s not to say they’re impossible, though.
 For instance, in many cases, substituting reduced fat for whole milk (and thus reducing fat by less than 2%) will probably be fine.
 Using applesauce for oil or even Greek yogurt when sour cream is listed will definitely alter the fat content and adversely affect the crumb texture and density of the cake.

 I experiment for hours to get these recipes to work for us.
 First, try to make them as written or use one of my tested substitutions, which I often dedicate a section to.
-Then, if necessary, I make modifications afterward.
+Then, if necessary, you can make modifications afterward.
 Even then I would be pretty cautious, as substitutions are one of the hardest things to investigate in recipe development.

 Read all the recipe instructions before beginning.

 I’m in the “Pre-read the Chapter before Class Lecture” club... and I invite you to join!
 Baking new recipes can be intimidating, so let’s set you up for success.
 I want you to think about timeframes.
-Fillings and frostings can be made ahead of time, and giving yourself an extra day allows you to have the mental space for creativity and perfection.
+Most fillings and frostings can be made ahead of time, and give you an extra day for mental space.
 Also, as you become a more proficient baker, you can anticipate and recognize steps. (“Oh, this has a meringue step, so I’ll need an extra clean bowl…” etc.) Ensure you go down the ingredient list and have everything at the right temperature.

 Vanilla Ermine Buttercream